syed-ghufran-hassan/2025-11-brix-money/README.md

     - Upgrading a Low-risk finding from a QA report to a Medium- or High-risk finding is not supported.
     - As such, wardens are encouraged to select the appropriate risk level carefully during the submission phase.

-## V12 findings

-[V12](https://v12.zellic.io/) is [Zellic](https://zellic.io)'s in-house AI auditing tool.
-It is the only autonomous Solidity auditor that [reliably finds Highs and Criticals](https://www.zellic.io/blog/introducing-v12/).
-All issues found by V12 will be judged as out of scope and ineligible for awards.

-V12 findings will be posted in this section within the first two days of the competition.

 ## Publicly known issues

 _Anything included in this section is considered a publicly known issue and is therefore ineligible for awards._